PiwikPRO/PPMS-PublicDocs/data_collection/processing/channel_detection.rst

     .. note::
         **Example**: you've configured following parameter for the campaign name:  ``pk_campaign``, when you track URL like ``http://a.tld/index?pk_campaign=abc#pk_campaign=123`` the campaign name assigned to the processed Event will be ``123`` because this was the value of the ``pk_campaign`` nested in the URL fragment.

-Maximal allowed length for each of the campaign dimensions is `1024 characters`.
+Maximum allowed length for each of the campaign dimensions is `1024 characters`.

 Direct
 ~~~~~~~~~~~~~~~~~~